brujoand/blog.brujordet.no/content/post/homelab/Calling_home_for_safety_and_convenience.md

 want.
 I can interact with the server as if I was directly connected, and even enter the BIOS to make all those secret tweaks and hacks or break things.
 Funnily enough, on the screenshot below the time formatting on the log output is broken for some reason.
-This is just the dashboard for one of my Talos nodes, which is showing dmesg output.
+This is the dashboard for one of my Talos nodes, which is showing dmesg output.
 For some reason it thinks we are just above [Unix Time](https://en.wikipedia.org/wiki/Unix_time) but the machine has the correct time so the dashboard is just having a bad day I guess.